Human Indulgences - Yay or Nay for Cats & Dogs?

 2. Candy for Dogs & Cats - Not Recommended

 Who doesn’t love candy?
-Plenty of people keep them lying around for easy access — whether they have sweet treats on a candy dish or the spoils of Halloween in a basket.
+Plenty of people keep them lying around for easy access — whether they have sweet treats on a candy dish or Halloween candy in a basket.

-Pet owners may either be tempted to share some candy with their pets or pets can accidentally ingest some.
-However, dogs and cats need to be kept away from candy because these sweet treats usually contains some or all of the following ingredients:
+Pet owners may either be tempted to share some candy with dogs and cats or pets can accidentally ingest some.
+However, both of these scenarios need to be prevented as much as possible; sweet treats usually contains some or all of the following ingredients that are harmful to dogs and cats:

 In the following sections, we’ll talk about which of these ingredients are toxic or generally not healthy for pets.